Adsett History, Family Crest & Coats of Arms

 The surname Adsett was first found in Cheshire where they held a family seat.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 14th century when they were traced predominantly to the Prestbury area of the shire.

-Important Dates for the Adsett family
+Early History of the Adsett family

 This web page shows only a small excerpt of our Adsett research.
 Another 120 words (9 lines of text) covering the years 1455, 1487, 1558, 1560, 1570, and 1612 are included under the topic Early Adsett History in all our PDF Extended History products and printed products wherever possible.